 When testing for phosphate levels, it is important to test both the tank water and the source water.
 This will help you determine if the source water is contributing to elevated phosphate levels in your tank.
 The ideal phosphate level for a reef tank is typically between 0.03 and 0.2 parts per million (ppm), but it can vary depending on the specific needs of your reef inhabitants.
 Consult with a knowledgeable aquarium specialist or refer to the recommended phosphate level for your specific coral species.

-See also Best led light for planted aquarium
+See also Best fish for stock tank

 If you find that your phosphate levels are too high, there are several steps you can take to lower them.
 Regular water changes can help dilute and remove excess phosphates from your tank.
 You can also consider using a phosphate-removing media, such as activated carbon or phosphate-removing resins, to help reduce phosphate levels.